stanbaek/ece387/docs/Labs/Lab5_Messages.md

 **[25 points]** Code/ROS package: push your code to your repository.
 Also, include a screenshot or the raw text of the `turtlebot_controller.py` and `mouse_client_OO.py` files at the end of your report.

+`rosidl_default_generators` is a package in ROS 2 that provides the necessary tools to generate code for interfaces such as messages, services, and actions from their definitions.
+It is part of the build process for generating the corresponding C++ and Python code from `.msg` (message), `.srv` (service), and `.action` (action) files that are specified in your ROS 2 package.

+In your specific example, the `rosidl_generate_interfaces` macro is used to generate these code bindings.
+Here’s a breakdown of what happens:

+1. **`rosidl_generate_interfaces(${PROJECT_NAME} ...)`**: This command tells the ROS 2 build system to generate the necessary code (C++, Python, etc.) from the message (`.msg`) and service (`.srv`) definitions listed within the command.
+The `${PROJECT_NAME}` is a placeholder for your package name, which should be defined elsewhere in your CMake configuration.

+2. **The `DEPENDENCIES` keyword**: This specifies any external packages that your messages or services depend on.
+In this case, you are saying that the `Sphere.msg` message depends on the `geometry_msgs` package.

+3. **What `rosidl_default_generators` does**:
+   - It generates code for the types defined in `.msg` and `.srv` files.
+   - It includes all necessary build dependencies and processes to ensure that the interface definitions are available and usable by the rest of your ROS 2 code.
+   - It works with different languages (like C++, Python, etc.) so that your interface files can be used across multiple programming environments.

+In essence, `rosidl_default_generators` is what allows ROS 2 to take your custom interface definitions (messages and services) and turn them into usable code in your ROS 2 project.

+`rosidl` stands for **ROS Interface Definition Language** in the context of `rosidl_default_generators`.

+- **ROS**: Refers to the Robot Operating System, the framework and middleware for building robotic applications.
+- **IDL**: Stands for **Interface Definition Language**, which is a language used to define the structure of data types and interfaces, such as messages, services, and actions, in a way that can be understood and used across different programming languages and platforms.

+In the case of `rosidl_default_generators`, the package is responsible for generating code from interface definitions written in `.msg`, `.srv`, and `.action` files.
+These files define the structure of messages and services, and `rosidl` provides the tools and processes to transform these definitions into usable code in ROS 2 (like C++ and Python).

+So, `rosidl` is essentially the part of the ROS 2 build system that handles the generation of interfaces and code bindings based on these interface definitions.